Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Expected Results

-I expect the SD card to accurately save the inputted user parameters, and then correctly read in the most recently saved data.
+The SD card is expected to accurately save the inputted user parameters, and then correctly read in the most recently saved data.

 ## Actual Results